SMH: DaBaby Arrested On Rodeo Drive After Cops Find Gun In His Car

 Even though DaBaby has been staying out of trouble, that recently came to an end.
 According to reports from TMZ, DaBaby was stopped on Rodeo Drive while shopping and eventually arrested.

-We got video of the rapper leaving the Moncler store Thursday.
 As he and 3 other men were about to drive off, multiple cop cars surrounded their vehicle.
 Law enforcement sources tell us someone inside the store called to report DaBaby and his crew had weapons.

 Baby and his friends were detained while officers searched the vehicle, and found one handgun.
 We’re told the rapper was arrested for carrying a loaded firearm, a misdemeanor.
 Although cops initially detained everyone in the car, we’re told DaBaby is the only one getting booked.

 Sounds similar to Lil Wayne’s gun arrest almost 10 years ago when he didn’t have possession, but still had to take the blame.

-It’ll be interesting to see what DaBaby will have to say about Moncler calling the police while he was there shopping with them.
+PEOPLE reports that DaBaby has since been released and charged with one count of carrying a concealed weapon and one count of carrying a loaded firearm in a vehicle.
+The people he was with “were detained and released at the scene.”

 Comments